gardener/gardener-extension-provider-azure/docs/usage-as-operator.md

 ## `CloudProfileConfig`

 The cloud profile configuration contains information about the update and failure domain counts in the Azure regions you want to offer.
 Additionally, it contains the real machine image identifiers in the Azure environment.
+You can provide either URN for Azure Market Place images or id of [Shared Image Gallery](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/shared-image-galleries) images.
+When Shared Image Gallery is used, you have to ensure that the image is available in the desired regions and the end-user subscriptions have access to the image or to the whole gallery.
 You have to map every version that you specify in `.spec.machineImages[].versions` here such that the Azure extension knows the machine image identifiers for every version you want to offer.

 An example `CloudProfileConfig` for the Azure extension looks as follows: